Pickled Red Onions

 • Red onion: With its slightly sweet flavor and bright color, red onions are the perfect choice for pickling.
 Sweet onions, yellow onions, white onions, and baby onions also work.

-• Lime juice: Freshly-squeezed lime juice is the key to locking in all that zesty flavor.
+• Lime juice: Freshly squeezed lime juice is the key to locking in all that zesty flavor.
 I highly recommend sticking to fresh limes for the freshest flavor.
-Lime juice is key in making Mexican pickled onions, if you prefer a more traditional pickled onion, swap in apple cider vinegar.
+Lime juice is key in making Mexican pickled onions.
+If you prefer a more traditional pickled onion, swap it for white or apple cider vinegar.
 If you use all vinegar, you will need to add some water.
-Instruction below.
+Instructions below.

 • Salt: Pickles need salt to bring out the flavor.
 Kosher or sea salt is best.